ssriram1978/Kubernetes_load_test_client/README.md

     Bevywise IoT Simulator
     MIMIC IOT Simulator.

-  With both these simulators, we found that there is definitely a steep learning curve associated in using them and also they are not easily customizable to our IOT-MEC requirements.
+  With both these simulators, we found that there is definitely a steep learning curve associated in using them and also they are not easily customizable to our IOT requirements.

 Requirements:
 -------------
 The performance load test tool shall deliver the following requirements:

-The performance load test tool shall be able to emulate/mimic thousands of IOT endpoints by authenticating and establish a secure connection with the IOT-MEC environment.
+The performance load test tool shall be able to emulate/mimic thousands of IOT endpoints by authenticating and establish a secure connection with the IOT environment.

 The performance load test tool shall be able to provide the following options to the end user:
   For the message producer instance: